TheProdigyLeague/NYSE_ABC/LEGALESE.md

 3.)
 You alone have chosen to provide us with this information by even using our services, that you chose to do.
 For example, an email address to communicate with Google or receive updates about our services, is, by proxy, pwned by us, by default. <br>

   Additionally, collecting content: When you are a second class citizen, or rather, third class, it is better, and safer, to not create, upload, or even receive files from others online when using our services.
 This is because Google includes things like: The email headers you write and receive publicly, photos and videos you save privately within locked storage containers, docs and spreadsheets first class citizens create are the exception, and comments you dare make on our YouTube videos.
-Beware /!\ , only use our services and programs publicly when working in the job market we have created, For You. :)
+Beware ⚠️ , only use our services and programs publicly when working in the job market we have created, For You. 😉

 #### Information we collect as you use our services

   Our apps, browsers & devices that we create For You: collect information about the third party providers, add-ons, extensions, browsers, and devices you use to access Google services, which helps Alphabet Inc. Provide payment features like automatic crypto mining, product updates, and controlling your screen.
 The information we collect includes things like; unique identifiers, browser type and settings, device type and settings, operating system, mobile network information including carrier name and phone number, and application version number.
 We also collect information about the user's interaction of our apps, browsers, and devices with our services, including IP addresses, contacts, unintentional crash reports, operating system activity, and the date, time, and referrer URL of your request.
 We collect this information when a Google service is running on your device.
 Our servers — for example, install apps without your knowledge, or informed consent, from our Play Store that you must use!
 Or when our third-party services check for automatic updates.
 Unfortunately, using an Android device with Google apps is highly deprecated, obfuscated, and your device periodically contacts Google servers to provide information about your device and connection to our services.
 Consequently, this information includes things like your device type, carrier name, crash reports, which apps you've installed, and, depending on your device settings, other information about how you’re using our Android device.
 Getting upset about it just makes things worse, we're allowed to be upset, but, not you.
 We will get a rise out of you.
-Not the other way around, bigot.
+Not the other way around, bigot...

 #### Your activity

-  We collect information about your activity in our services, which we use as a weapon with Like/Subscribe/Share-only algorithms, (Don't you dare dislike) and recommendations of our corporate sponsors on YouTube, so video's you might like can create echo chambers, cults, and other interesting internet of things!
+  We collect information about your activity in our services, which we use as a weapon 🔪 with Like 👍🏾/Subscribe/Share-only algorithms, (Don't you dare dislike 👎) and recommendations of our corporate sponsors on YouTube, so video's you might like can create echo chambers, cults, and other interesting internet of things!
 But, the activity information we collect may include:

 * Terms you search, for security purposes.
 * Videos you watch, for security purposes.
 * Views, shadow bans, and interactions with other internet users, internet surfing content and chauvinistic corporate ads (For security purposes.)
 * Voice and audio information (Fat people can't type.)
-* Purchase activity for crypto mining.
+* Purchase activity for crypto mining. ⛏️
-* 'People' with whom our bots communicate with or families who like to share our content.
+* 'People' with whom our bots 🤖 communicate with or families who like to share our content.
 (To keep customer's addicted.)
 * Suspicious activity on third-party sites and apps that use our services without our consent.
 * Chrome browsing history you’ve synced with other Google Account's without our knowledge.
+💭

-  If customer's use our services to make and receive phone calls or send and receive text messages, we will collect all call logs and message log information with your phone number, calling-party number, receiving-party number, forwarding numbers, sender and recipient email addresses, time and date of calls and messages, duration of calls, routing information, types of volumes preceding calls and messages.
+  If customer's use our services to make and receive phone calls or send and receive text messages, we will collect all call 🤙 logs and message log information with your phone 📱 number, calling-party number, 📞 receiving-party number, forwarding numbers, sender and recipient email addresses, time and date of calls and messages, duration of calls, routing information, types of volumes preceding calls and messages.
 (To file a search warrant if need be.) *We can record you, you will not record us.*

 **You can visit your Google Account to find and manage activity information that’s saved in your account that we created for you with the court's permission.**

 #### Go Google Account

-*We know where you fucking live.*
+*We know where you fucking live.* 🤬

-**We are constantly watching you.**
+**We are constantly watching you.** 👁️‍🗨️
-  Which helps us offer paid-for and tax deductible features like shitty driving directions, search results for things near you, and third-party, doctored and perfectly humane, political, and legal Advertisers based on your location that we share.
+  Which helps us offer paid-for and tax deductible features like shitty driving directions, search results for things near you, and third-party, doctored and perfectly humane, political, and legal Advertisers based on your location that we share.🛸

-  Depending on our products you’re using, our settings we, Alphabet Inc., choose for you preimptively, may use different types of shared location information to help make more services and mutual funds!
+  Depending on our products you’re using, our settings we, Alphabet Inc., choose for you preimptively, may use different types of shared location information to help make more services and mutual funds! ☺️

 These include:

 * Your GPS and biometrics.
 * Your Internet Service Provider and DNS Hostname.
-* Everything you are doing, from your searches at home to when you are traveling to work.
+* Everything you are doing, from your searches at home to when you are traveling to work. 🚗
 * Information about things near your device, such as your refrigerator, critical access points like the toilet 🚽🪠, to our 5G cell towers. 🗼

 #### Types of location data Alphabet Inc. collect